-- 1. Fence: Vegetation on or in the fence should have some consequences if it doesn't match the surrounding landscape or is effecting the performance of the fence. - ➤ AM Subcommittee response: We will analyze via "Other Requirements/Fates" task. {ACTION: This item has conflicting notes as to it final fate.
+- 1. Fence: Vegetation on or in the fence should have some consequences if it doesn't match the surrounding landscape or is effecting the performance of the fence. - AM Subcommittee response: We will analyze via "Other Requirements/Fates" task. {ACTION: This item has conflicting notes as to it final fate.
 The Subcommittee must readdress}

 Need to have internal FDOT discussion first to see what we want as a department.
 Clarity of requirements on Fence is needed.
-Mike will contact McCrary to get some clarification, for example, what is meant by "growth" in the fence?
 Mike will try to slip into the DME meeting agenda at end.